AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

 -	count – This specifies the number of rows to be returned.

--	continuationToken – specifies if you want paging or not.
+-	continuationToken – This specifies if you want paging or not.
 The paged results have a different format than the non-paged results.
 They include an extra level that can hold a continuationToken.
 You must specify a blank continuationToken to start a paging request.
 Ex: `continuationToken=`

 ### POST